Apple cuts forecast, citing weak China sales amid trade tensions | MarketScreener

 (Reporting by Stephen Nellis in San Francisco and Munsif Vengattil in Bengaluru; Additional reporting by Joe White in Detroit; Editing by Leslie Adler)

-By Munsif Vengattil and Stephen Nellis
+By Stephen Nellis and Munsif Vengattil